 Area 2.2a calls for information on the company's action plans and how these plans are deployed.
 This includes spelling out key performance requirements and measures, as well as alignment of work unit, supplier, and/or partner plans.
 Of central importance in this Area is how alignment and consistency are achieved - for example, via key processes and key measurements.
-The alignment and consistency are intended also to provide a basis for priorities for ongoing improvement activities - part of the daily work of all work units.
+The alignment and consistency are intended also to provide a basis for setting priorities for ongoing improvement activities - part of the daily work of all work units.
+Critical action plan requirements include human resource plans to support the overall strategy.

-Area 2.2b addresses key human resource plans, those supporting the overall strategy and action plans.
 Examples of human resource plan elements that might be part of a comprehensive plan are:

-- redesign of work organizations and/or jobs to increase employee responsibility and decision making; - initiatives to promote labor-management cooperation, such as partnerships with unions; - creation or modification of compensation and recognition systems based on building shareholder value and/or customer satisfaction; - creation or redesign of employee surveys to better assess the factors in the work climate that contribute to or inhibit high performance; - prioritization of employee problems based upon potential impact on productivity; - development of hiring criteria and/or standards; - creation of opportunities for employees to learn and use skills that go beyond current job assignments through redesign of processes or organizations; - education and training initiatives, including those that involve developmental assignments; - formation of partnerships with educational institutions to develop employees or to help ensure the future supply of well-prepared employees; - establishment of partnerships with other companies and/or networks to share training and/or spread job opportunities; - introduction of distance learning or other technologybased learning approaches; and - integration of customer and employee surveys.
+- redesign of work organizations and/or jobs to increase employee responsibility and decision making; - initiatives to promote labor-management cooperation, such as partnerships with unions; - creation or modification of compensation and recognition systems based on building shareholder value and/or customer satisfaction; - creation of opportunities for employees to learn and use skills that go beyond current job assignments through redesign of processes or organizations; - education and training initiatives, including those that involve developmental assignments; - formation of partnerships with educational institutions to develop employees or to help ensure the future supply of well-prepared employees; - establishment of partnerships with other companies and/or networks to share training and/or spread job opportunities; and - introduction of distance education or other technologybased learning approaches.

-Area 2.2c calls for a two-to-five year projection of key measures and/or indicators of the company's performance.
+Area 2.2b calls for a two-to-five year projection of key measures and/or indicators of the company's performance.
 It also calls for a comparison of projected performance versus competitors and key benchmarks.
 This projection/comparison is intended to encourage companies to improve their ability to understand and track dynamic, competitive performance factors.
-Through this tracking process, companies should be better prepared to take into account their rates of improvement relative to competitors as a diagnostic management tool.
+Through this tracking process, companies should be better prepared to take into account their rates of improvement and change relative to competitors as a diagnostic management tool.